microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/Solution06.md

             .\DeployAzureDataFactoryPipeline.ps1 -SubscriptionId $SubscriptionId -BatchAccountName $BatchAccountName -BatchAccountPoolName $BatchAccountPoolName -BatchComputeNodeSize $BatchComputeNodeSize -ResourceGroupName $ResourceGroupName
             ```
 - **Upload test FHIR patient data for anonymization**
-    - Upload Synthea generated FHIR patient data to the source container configured in the ADF pipeline.
+    - **[Configure](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/configure-export-data)** and **[perform](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/export-data)** the builk FHIR export using the $export operation in the FHIR service via Postman.
-    - [Optional], **[Configure](https://github.com/microsoft/fhir-server/blob/main/docs/BulkExport.md)** and **[perform](https://github.com/rsliang/FHIR-Tools-for-Anonymization/blob/master/docs/FHIR-anonymization.md#how-to-perform-de-identified-export-operation-on-the-fhir-server)** the de-ID FHIR export using the $export operation in the FHIR service.
+    - Or you can simply upload Synthea generated FHIR patient data to the source container configured in the linked service of ADF pipeline for testing the Anonymization pipeline.
 - **Trigger and monitor pipeline run to anonymize the uploaded test FHIR patient data**
     - Run in PowerShell:
         ```powershell